 Rats and mice consume your food (contaminating it in the process), shred fibrous material (insulation, paper, cardboard), and damage electrical and utility components (pipes and wires).
 Their presence increases the risk of fire and property damage.

 They also spread illness and disease to humans such as bubonic plague, salmonella (food poisoning), leptospirosis, and tularemia.
 Accidental or unprotected contact with mouse and rat urine, feces, saliva, air-borne particles, trails, carcasses, bites or scratches can result in serious, sometimes life-threatening conditions.

-Seattle Mouse Control and Rat Extermination
+Seattle Rodent Control and Rat Extermination

 Rats and mice are mostly nocturnal, cautious, and sneaky.
 They prefer to stay away from people in hidden areas like attics and crawl spaces.
 Signs of an infestation include: